exis-io/exis-io.github.io/pages/appliance_api/Auth.md

 Delete a custom token by name.

 #### Parameters:
- -- tokenname (string) â name given to the token
+ - tokenname (string) -- name given to the token
- -- fulldomain (string) â login domain for the token
+ - fulldomain (string) -- login domain for the token

 **Return type:** boolean